googlecloudrobotics/core/README.md

 and feedback, but we are making no stability or support guarantees at this point in time.

+# Documentation

 Learn more about Google Cloud’s vision for Cloud Robotics at: https://cloud.google.com/cloud-robotics/

+Documentation of the platform and related How-to guides can be found at: https://googlecloudrobotics.github.io/core/

+# Get Involved

 If you want to get involved, please refer to [CONTRIBUTING.md](CONTRIBUTING.md), reach out to [cloud-robotics-discuss@googlegroups.com](mailto:cloud-robotics-discuss@googlegroups.com) or ask Stack Overflow questions with [#google-cloud-robotics](https://stackoverflow.com/questions/tagged/google-cloud-robotics).